 collectively referred to as vulnerable adults.
 The Elder Protective Services

 (EPS) program is now referred to as Adult Protective Services (APS).
 Adult Protective Services serves all of Nevada.

-If the Aging and Disability Services Division Elder Protective Service worker believes that a crime has been committed against an older person, a referral is made to the appropriate law enforcement agency for possible investigation and prosecution.
+If the Aging and Disability Services Division, Adult Protective Service worker believes that a crime has been committed against a vulnerable adult, a referral is made to the appropriate law enforcement agency for possible investigation and prosecution.

 - Investigation, which begins within 3 working days of being reported

 Protective services are provided if the individual is willing to accept these services.

 Who Can Report a Case of Vulnerable Adult Abuse?

 Any person may report an incident of abuse if they have reasonable cause to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 All information received as a result of a report is maintained as confidential.

 Mandatory reporters must make the report immediately after the event, but no later than 24 hours after there is reason to believe that a vulnerable adult has been abused, neglected, exploited, isolated or abandoned.
 Mandatory reporters include: